The administrative and commercial centre of the borough of Hillingdon, situated on the western edge of Greater London, south of the Western Avenue

 Hillingdon civic centre was built south of the station in the mid-1970s in an original and influential style that avoided the grandly monumental approach taken by most town halls.

-In September 2014 London mayor Boris Johnson was selected as the Conservative candidate for the parliamentary constituency of Uxbridge and South Ruislip at the 2015 general election.
+Former London mayor Boris Johnson has been member of parliament for the constituency of Uxbridge and South Ruislip since the 2015 general election.